-Type of Record Custodian

-Admission Dean of Students

-Cumulative (current/ former students) Dean of Students

-Admission/Academic (new students, currently enrolled) Dean of Students

-Financial Aid Financial Aid Director

-Student Accounts Dean of Business and Finance

-Athletic Eligibility Athletic Director

-Disciplinary Dean of Students
+Type of Record Custodian Admission Dean of Students Cumulative (current/ former students) Dean of Students Admission/Academic (new students, Dean of Students currently enrolled) Financial Aid Financial Aid Director Dean of Business Student Accounts and Finance Athletic Eligibility Athletic Director Disciplinary Dean of Students

-D. Annual Notification of FERPA RightsWallace Community College Selma will give annual notice to current students of their rights under the Act by publishing information in the WCCS Catalog and Student Handbook.
+D. Annual Notification of FERPA Rights

+Wallace Community College Selma will give

+annual notice to current students of their rights

+under the Act by publishing information in the

+WCCS Catalog and Student Handbook.
-E. Permission to Release Student Information Form

-If you register for a WCCS course, you hold the FERPA rights for that course and the College may not release your records for that course (or any other academic records) to anyone (including your parents or spouse) without your written permission.
+E. Permission to Release Student Information Form If you register for a WCCS course, you hold the FERPA rights for that course and the College may not release your records for that course (or any other academic records) to anyone (including your parents or spouse) without your written permission.
 If you wish to release your student information to any other party, you must sign a Permission to Release Student Information Form (available in the Dean of Students' Office) and specifically designate the individuals to whom you wish to have your records released.